 Software iSCSI Adapter

 A software iSCSI adapter is a VMware code built into the VMkernel.
-It allows your host to connect to the iSCSI storage device through standard network adapters.
+Using the software iSCSI adapter, your host can connect to the iSCSI storage device through standard network adapters.
 The software iSCSI adapter handles iSCSI processing while communicating with the network adapter.
 With the software iSCSI adapter, you can use iSCSI technology without purchasing specialized hardware.

 Hardware iSCSI Adapter